kanish-v15/project-management-app/README.md

 - **Project and Task Management**: Create, update, and delete projects and tasks.
 - **Role-Based Access**: Different user roles (Project Manager, Team Lead, Employee) with specific permissions.
 - **Dashboard**: Summary of all active projects, tasks, and deadlines.
+- **Employee Management**: Add, edit or remove employee details.
+- **Resource Management**: Manage all the employee resources and their project allocation ratio at one place.

 ## Tech Stack